 Will It Be a Requirement?

-There is no record of Joseph Smith or any other priesthood leader stating that all exalted men are polygamists.
-Statements made between 1852 and 1890, when plural marriage was treated as a commandment, can be easily quoted out of context to create the appearance that church leaders taught that all men in the celestial kingdom would be polygamists.
+There is no record of Joseph Smith or any other presiding priesthood leader stating that all exalted men are polygamists.
+However, statements made between 1852 and 1890, when plural marriage was treated as a commandment, can be easily quoted out of context to create the appearance that church leaders taught that all men in the celestial kingdom would be polygamists.

 Despite these clear statements the folklore persists.